OzanCansel/netsck/README.md

 - Currently tested only on Linux but should work for Windows too.

 Note that, __netsck__ uses ansi color codes to colorize the terminal.
-On Windows, it is disabled by default so if you want to have a better look, you should enable virtual terminal with :
+On Windows, it is disabled by default so if you want 'netsck' to have a better look, you should enable virtual terminal with :
 ```
 [HKEY_CURRENT_USER\Console]
 "VirtualTerminalLevel"=dword:00000001